 Notes on the lentils

 Because the lentils are really the main FODMAP concern in this soup, they’re worth chatting about.
 Firstly, I have used canned brown lentils for this soup.
-As of July 2024, Monash says that they are considered low FODMAP in 46g serves per person.
-In serves of 65g or more, they contain moderate amounts of GOS.
-This suggests a small amount of wiggle room as to what constitutes a Low FODMAP serve.
+As of November 2025, Monash says that canned lentils are low FODMAP in serves of up to 75g per person.
+In 76g serves, they contain moderate amounts of GOS.

 A standard can of lentils in Australia is 400g net weight.
 However, the total amount of lentils once drained is approximately 240g.